UML Diagrams in React Diagram Component

 const root = ReactDOM.createRoot(document.getElementById('diagram'));

-The multiplicity property in UML allows you to specify large number of elements or some collection of elements.
+The multiplicity property in UML allows you to specify a large number of elements or some collection of elements.

-could be natural constants or constant expressions evaluated to natural (non negative) number.
-Upper bound could be also specified as asterisk ‘*’ which denotes unlimited number of elements.
-Upper bound should be greater than or equal to the lower bound. -
+The lowerBounds and upperBounds can be natural constants or constant expressions evaluated to natural (non-negative) numbers.
+Upper bound can also be specified as asterisk ‘*’ which denotes unlimited number of elements.
+Upper bound should be greater than or equal to the lower bound.

 The following code example illustrates how to customize the multiplicity.